-The Summer School is a joint venture with the University Graduate College and is now in its second year.
-It provides a unique and high quality research training forum for interdisciplinary doctoral and postdoctoral researchers in the field of sustainability science and place-making.
+In 2014 the Sustainable Places Summer School ran as a joint venture with the University Graduate College, providing a unique and high quality research training forum for interdisciplinary doctoral and postdoctoral researchers in the field of sustainability science and place-making.

-It aims to serve a wide range of student interests and career plans not just those that consider themselves to be working in the field of sustainability.
+It aimed to serve a wide range of student interests and career plans not just those that consider themselves to be working in the field of sustainability.
 For example:

 - A social scientist might want to know what tools and measures best assess current interactions between people and their natural environments, and can also be used for predictive purposes?

 - A biologist might want to understand how science is used in policy making, how we build models, how we scrutinise them, and how policy makers can and should use them.

 The week provided an interdisciplinary forum for researchers to exchange ideas and discuss the opportunities and challenges to achieving a more joined-up approach to improving the social, economic and environmental wellbeing of society, and how to develop a more integrated approach to stakeholder engagement.

 - Sustainability Science and place-making: the current state of the art and critical perspectives Terry Marsden.

 - Writing for Journal Publication [Social Sciences] Alex Franklin